samadhism/TicketBookingSystemBackend/README.md

-TicketBooking System
+Ticket Booking System

 Introduction

-The TicketBooking System is a real-time event ticketing platform designed to streamline the process of browsing, booking, and managing tickets for events.
-This system leverages Java Spring Boot for the backend and integrates a robust user interface to ensure a seamless experience for users.
+The Ticket Booking System is a real-time platform designed to manage and streamline the ticketing process for events.
+Built with a Spring Boot backend and a React.js frontend, the system supports secure user authentication, seamless ticket purchasing, and administrative controls for event management.
+Its interactive UI and robust functionality make it an ideal solution for event organizers and attendees alike.

 Setup Instructions